 Flores also has a great range of hotels and hostels.
 I stayed at Hotel Los Estudiantes and I can recommend it as one of the best options.
 It’s a very nice place, with a small courtyard with flowers.
 Its rooms are clean and it’s a good value for the money.

-Do you have any questions about How to visit and Enjoy Tikal at sunset?
+Do you have any questions about How to travel to Tikal from Flores?
 Please, contact me!